vygr/ChrysaLisp/STATUS.md

 Editor and Viewer apps now have a status bar.

+Addition of `-f -c -r -w` options to `grep` command app.

+Addition of the `lib/task/cmd.inc` `(pipe-farm)` library.
+Editor GUI application and `make docs` now use this library to do multiple command app farms.

 ------

 If you want to have a play with the Debug stepper service app, then just run